AnarchoTechNYC/meta/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md

 1. Open a new command prompt (terminal) window.
 1. Navigate to the folder containing the virtual server.
 1. Log in to the shared server using the account you requested.
-For our virtual server, the command to do this is `vagrant ssh -- -l $user -i $identity_file`, where `$user` is the user account name you chose earlier and `$identity_file` is the name of the file containing your SSH private key.
+For our virtual server, the command to do this is `vagrant ssh --plain -- -l $user -i $identity_file`, where `$user` is the user account name you chose earlier and `$identity_file` is the name of the file containing your SSH private key.
 If you are using an actual publicly accessible shared server, your system administrator should have supplied you with the syntax of an example command that will log you in.
 For example, if the user account you created on the virtual server is `janedoe` and the SSH private keys were created as described in the [Creating your shell account](#creating-your-shell-account) section, above, you should be able to log in by invoking the following command:
     ```sh
-    vagrant ssh -- -l janedoe -i shell-account_rsa
+    vagrant ssh --plain -- -l janedoe -i shell-account_rsa
     ```

     If successful, your command prompt will change to the following: